 According to tradition San Marco di Galilea, or St Mark of Galilee, was converted by St Peter the Apostle and became one of his disciples.
 He is said to have accompanied St Peter to Rome.
 St Peter consecrated him as a bishop and entrusted him to spread Christianity in certain regions of Italy such as Marsica, Ciociaria and Campania.
 Marco sought to convert many of the local people to the new faith and fought passionately against paganism.
 However during this era the Roman Emperor Domitian persecuted followers of Christianity.
 According to the Chronicle of the Church of Atina Marco was eventually captured, tortured and put to death in Atina in the year 96 AD.

-Below is a copy of a 17th century etching depicting San Marco and the old walled city of Atina.
-The artist was D. Mautone.
+Below is a copy of a 17th century etching depicting San Marco and the old walled city of Atina by the artist D. Mautone.

-The Statue of San Marco and His Relics
+The Statue of San Marco in the Cathedral

-Festival Lights on the Feast of San Marco of Atina
+Colourful Feast Day Lights in Atina on the Feast of San Marco